ehalmkro/Camagru/README.md

 # Camagru

-The first web branch project at Hive Helsinki, a simple Instagram-like web app made using _good old_ PHP, vanilla JS, MySQL and non-JS Bootstrap.
+The first web branch project at Hive Helsinki, a simple Instagram-like web app made using _good old_ PHP, vanilla JS, MySQL and non-JS Bootstrap with no external (JS or PHP) frameworks allowed.

 My main focus on this project was learning the model-view-controller design pattern, which I feel I implemented into the project well.
 Design and UX/UI wise I kept the project deliberately simple, resorting to Bootstrap's default layouts and themes.